 Penang is located just 2.5 kilometers off the west coast of Malaysia.
 This relatively large island is accessible by the bridge connecting it to the mainland, so buses can head directly to the island from Kuala Lumpur.
 Penang has an interesting mix of street art, nice beaches, national parks, war history, and authentic Malaysia villages.
 The best way to do Penang is to hire a motorbike and just explore the island for a few days.

 The island of Langkawi is just about as north as you can get in Malaysia.
 This huge tropical island has some amazing beaches to explore right around the island.
 Be sure to check out the Langkawi Skybridge Viewpoint for an amazing panorama view looking out over the Andaman Sea.
 There is quite a large town on Langkawi where you will find a whole range of hotels from budget through to luxury resorts.
-It is an island which can accommodate any sort of traveler.
+It is an island that can accommodate any sort of traveler.

 Conclusions: 2 Weeks in Southeast Asia

 As you can see, there is no single way to to do plan two weeks in Southeast Asia.
 The above five options are meant to give you an idea of what’s achievable, but they are not the only options out there.
 I have not even touched on Indonesia or the Philippines yet, which I may add details on in the future.